lwblackledge/file-watcher/README.md

 #### Use WatchFile

-Mounted file systems don't support `inotify` and Atom cannot tell when they change.
-This option adds polling and should only be enabled if you are using a mounted file system like Samba or SSHFS.
-There may be a slight delay as it polls every 5 seconds.
+Some file systems like SSHFS or FTP don't support `inotify` and Atom cannot tell when they change.
+This option adds polling and should only be enabled if you are using a file system like SSHFS or FTP.
+There may be a slight delay as it polls every 5 seconds, and some reloads can be delayed due to network latency.

 ## License

-MIT License -- Copyright (c) 2015-2017 Laurence Blackledge
+MIT License -- Copyright (c) 2015-2018 Laurence Blackledge